 ● Your Resume.
 Here you should include the roles and positions you’ve taken on before, as well as any experience you’ve had running or managing a business.

 ● Your Business Plan.
-This should be a general outline for your business and essentially presenting your business itself to your lender.
+This should be a general outline of your current business standing and future projections.

 ● Any Tax Returns.
 You’ll likely be asked to bring any tax returns from over the past three years.